openbase/bco.website/www/user/bcozy.md

 ## Viewing Power Consumption

-The _energy comsumption layer_ displays current and recent power consumption.
+The _energy consumption layer_ displays current and recent power consumption.
 There are different views which themselves can be configured further.
 Per default the line chart will be displayed.
 It is possible to configure the visualization via the right sidebar.

 ![Configure visualization on energy UI layer](/images/bcozy/power_terminal/sidebar.png)